My steering is pulling to one side. What should I do?

 The main reasons your wheel alignment may be out of kilter are:

-- Hitting a pothole – thanks to cold, wet weather, potholes are a major problem on UK roads.
-Smashing into them repeatedly can cause your wheels to point in the wrong direction.
+- Hitting a pothole – potholes are a major problem on UK roads – and bumping into them repeatedly can cause your wheels to fall out of alignment.

-- Mounting the kerb – a hard bump onto the kerb can damage your tyres and throw off your wheel alignment.
+- Mounting the kerb – bumping the kerb can damage your tyres and throw off your wheel alignment.

-- Not slowing down for speed bumps – racing over a speed bump can affect your wheel alignment, damage your suspension and even get you a speeding fine.
+- Not slowing down for speed bumps – racing over a speed bump can affect your wheel alignment, damage your suspension and, of course, get you a speeding fine.

-How to fix it: unless you’re a skilled mechanic, you’ll need to take your car to the garage to get the wheels realigned.
-But the good news is that it’s a reasonably quick and inexpensive fix.
-Some service centres will even offer an initial inspection for free to get you through the door.
+How to fix it: if your car’s steering is pulling to one side because of mis-aligned wheels, you’ll need to take your car to a garage to get the wheels realigned.
+It’s a reasonably quick and inexpensive fix, and some service centres offer an initial inspection for free.

 Uneven tyre pressure

-If one of your tyres has less pressure than the others, you could find you’re veering to one side.
+If one of your tyres has less pressure than the others, you could find your car pulling to the left or right when you’re driving.
 In this instance, you’ll just need to add more air to the tyre that’s underinflated.

-How to fix it: it’s easy to do yourself.
-There are tyre air machines at most petrol stations.
-You’ll find the recommended pressure level in the manufacturer’s handbook or on the b-pillar on your car – that’s the vertical column between the front and rear doors.
+How to fix it: it’s easy to inflate your tyres yourself using the tyre air machines found at most petrol stations.
+You’ll find the recommended pressure level in the manufacturer’s handbook or on your car’s b-pillar – the vertical column between the front and rear doors.

 Worn tyres

-rotated every now and then (where you swap tyres from one position to the other so they wear evenly), one can wear down faster than the others.
-If a worn tyre starts affecting your steering, it’s time to get a new one.
+Since tyres can wear at uneven rates, you might rotate your car’s tyres from one position to another every now and then.
+This can help them wear more evenly .
+But if a worn tyre starts affecting your steering, it’s time to get a new one.

-How to fix it: you’ll normally be advised to change both tyres on the same axle at the same time.
+How to fix it: if you’re confident about changing tyres, you can do this yourself.
+Otherwise, take your car to a garage.
+You’ll normally be advised to change both tyres on the same axle at the same time.
 That’s because different brands and models of tyres have different tread patterns and rolling characteristics.
-And having one tyre that rolls or wears differently may cause further imbalance problems.

 New tyres

-How to fix it: tyre conicity is normally apparent straight away and your tyre warranty should cover a replacement, free of charge.
+How to fix it: tyre conicity is normally apparent straight away.
+Your tyre warranty should cover a replacement, free of charge.
+You can replace the faulty tyre yourself or take your car to a garage.

 Tyre separation

-If you notice a wheel and the steering wheel start to shake when driving at low speeds, it could be down to tyre separation.
-This is when one of the tyre’s structural layers separates from the others.
+If you notice that either a wheel or the steering wheel starts to shake when driving at low speeds, it could be down to tyre separation.
+This is when one of the tyre’s structural layers separates from the others, and it can be extremely dangerous.

 Tyre separation could be caused by: